There are all sorts of reasons to care about getting digital user experience right.

 Before starting your UX journey, define the goals of your website and the metrics that will determine success.

-If you want more people to click your CTA, then the changes you make—whether color, moving its position, simplifying the webpage so it’s more obvious—could result in more clicks.
+If you want more people to click your call-to-action (CTA), then the changes you make—whether color, moving its position, simplifying the webpage so it’s more obvious—could result in more clicks.
 If they don’t, time to try something else.

 Then, test away.
 Some UX testing techniques are simple, quick, and relatively cheap.
 Things like heatmapping, predictive eye-tracking, and Google Analytics can show you how thousands of people are interacting with your site—what they’re clicking, what they could be looking at, and where they’re falling out of the user journey.